Fishing License Structure FAQs

 Yes, lifetime restricted fishing license holders will be upgraded to an all-species license.

-I used to buy a restricted fishing license, which was cheaper than the all-species fishing license.
-Why has the restricted license gone away?
+Why was the restricted fishing license eliminated?
 I do not want to pay for an all-species license when I don't fish for trout or salmon.

 Simplifying the license types reduces confusion and eliminates the need for restricted license buyers to purchase an upgrade to an all-species license later if they choose to target trout or salmon.
 Since all fishing licenses will be good for all species, there is no need to figure out which license to purchase; anglers can fish with a single license.